jlevers/selling-partner-api/README.md

 * `clientSecret (string)`: Required.
 The LWA client secret of the SP API application to use to execute API requests.
 * `refreshToken (string)`: The LWA refresh token of the SP API application to use to execute API requests.
 Required, unless you're only using [grantless operations](https://developer-docs.amazon.com/sp-api/docs/grantless-operations).
 * `endpoint`: Required.
 An instance of the [`SellingPartnerApi\Enums\Endpoint` enum](https://github.com/jlevers/selling-partner-api/blob/main/src/Enums/Endpoint.php).
 Primary endpoints are `Endpoint::NA`, `Endpoint::EU`, and `Endpoint::FE`.
 Sandbox endpoints are `Endpoint::NA_SANDBOX`, `Endpoint::EU_SANDBOX`, and `Endpoint::FE_SANDBOX`.
+* `dataElements`: Optional.
+An array of data elements to pass to restricted operations.
+See the [Restricted operations](#restricted-operations) section for more details.
 * `authenticationClient`: Optional `GuzzleHttp\ClientInterface` object that will be used to generate the access token from the refresh token.
 If not provided, a default Guzzle client will be used.